🍷 Explore South Australia's world-renowned wine regions with Cooee Tours · Plan your Barossa trip →

 Self-Drive

-Cost: Car rental $60-100/day, cellar door tastings $10-30 per person
+Cost: Car rental $60–100/day + cellar door tastings $10–30 per person.

-Best for: Couples or groups with a non-drinking driver, multi-day stays
+Best for: Couples or groups with a non-drinking driver, multi-day stays in the valley.

 Guided Group Tour

-Cons: Fixed itinerary, less flexibility, group pace may not suit everyone
+Cons: Fixed itinerary, less flexibility, group pace may not suit everyone.

 Private Luxury Tour

-Cost: $600-1,200+ for private vehicle and guide (typically 2-6 people)
+Cost: $600–1,200+ for private vehicle and guide (typically 2–6 people).

 E-Bike Tours

-Cost: $150-250 per person including bike, guide, tastings
+Cost: $150–250 per person including e-bike, guide, and cellar door tastings.

 🏨 Where to Stay